 Before executing an instruction received by telephone, the transfer agent will use reasonable procedures to confirm that the telephone instructions are genuine.
 The telephone call may be recorded and the caller may be asked to verify certain personal identification information.
 If the Fund or its agents follow these procedures, they cannot be held liable for any loss, expense or cost arising out of any telephone redemption request that is reasonably believed to be genuine.
 This includes fraudulent or unauthorized requests.
 The Fund may change, modify or terminate these privileges at any time upon at least 60 days' written notice to shareholders.
-Once a telephone transaction has been placed, it cannot be canceled or modified.
+Once a telephone transaction has been placed, it cannot be canceled or modified after the close of regular trading on the NYSE (generally, 4:00 p.m., Eastern Time).
 If an account has more than one owner or authorized person, the Fund will accept telephone instructions from any one owner or authorized person.
 During periods of high market activity, you may encounter higher than usual wait times.
 Please allow sufficient time to ensure that you will be able to complete your telephone transaction prior to market close.
 Neither the Fund nor its transfer agent will be held liable if you are unable to place your trade due to high call volume.